Servetseza Kadın: Widowhood, death and aftermath

 Servetseza had been greatly benefited from her husband, Abdulmejid, and so the possessions she bequeathed amounted to a great sum in value, especially her jewels.
 For this reason, Abdul Hamid didn't surrender them to Reşad, and had her jewels brought to the Yıldız Palace for safekeeping along with two large trunks of her things.
 However, after Abdul Hamid was deposed in 1909, all the jewels and trunks were returned to the newly enthroned Sultan Mehmed Reşad.

 Issue

-Servetseza had no children of her own, but she adopted her husband's three children with the his consort Gülcemal Kadin when their mother died in 1851:
+Servetseza had no children of her own, but she adopted her husband's three children with his consort Gülcemal Kadin when their mother died in 1851: